illispi/homeSite/src/data/blog-posts/seinttrack.md

 Similarly, I wish <For> components allowed using indices directly inside the callback without requiring variable renaming.

 #### Other issues

-tRPC Errors: For some reason, I couldn’t prevent tRPC errors from crashing the server.
+- tRPC Errors: For some reason, I couldn’t prevent tRPC errors from crashing the server.
 This issue didn’t occur in my previous project, but with the latest dependencies, it surfaced.
 To work around this, I had to disable SSR.

-Environment Variables: Vinxi didn’t load .env files in production, so I resorted to this workaround:
+- Environment Variables: Vinxi didn’t load .env files in production, so I resorted to this workaround:
 ```js
 "start": "node --env-file=.env .output/server/index.mjs",
 ```
-Animations & Transitions: I couldn’t figure out how to use useTransition effectively for calendar animations.
-As a result, I switched to loading new data only after the exit animation completes, instead of starting it during the animation.
+- Animations & Transitions: I couldn’t figure out how to use useTransition effectively for calendar animations.
+As a result, I switched to loading new data only after the exit animation completes, instead of starting it during the exit animation.

-Signals with Async Data: I struggled to initialize a signal with asynchronous data.
+- Signals with Async Data: I struggled to initialize a signal with asynchronous data.

 ## Conclusion

 Participating in Solid Hack 2024 was a fun experience.
 It’s a great way to introduce new users to SolidJS, and the ecosystem benefited from some excellent contributions through the challenges.